rasmuserik/data-science-for-librarians/README.md

 ## Outline notes

+Goal: get feet wet with python / data science on library data

+- Intro / overview of workshop
 - What is programming
     - Recipe, instructions for computer
         - computer = forvokset regnemaskine, kan kun gøre hvad den bliver bedt om
         - step by step instruction, computer is stupid, only does excatly what told
-    - Example of programming languages easily availble
+    - Example of programming languages easily available
         - JavaScript
         - Python
         - Shell